Overlap renormalization group transformations for disordered systems: Discussion

 where $\alpha$ is the critical exponent which governs the singularity in the specific heat $c\sim |t|^{-\alpha}$, $\delta$ the exponent which governs the singularity of the overlap order parameter $q$ in terms of the replica field $\epsilon$, $q \sim \epsilon^{\frac{1}{\delta}}$, and $\eta$ the exponent defined from the two point correlation function $G$, $G(r,t) \sim 1/(r^{d-2+\eta})$.
 We have not assumed any form of correction or violation in the above equations.

 Besides cross-verifying results with the four estimated critical exponents, it is of interest to utilize the estimations to calculate the critical exponent $\alpha$ of the specific heat.
 In general, to obtain a direct calculation of the exponent $\alpha$ within a renormalization group setting one would need to calculate the internal energy of the system and, consequently, one would need to renormalize the random couplings.
 Nevertheless, by utilizing the overlap order parameter $q$ to obtain an estimation of the correlation length exponent $\nu$ it is still possible to estimate $\alpha$, an exponent associated with an experimentally relevant quantity, without undergoing a renormalization of the random couplings.
-By utilizing the scaling relation we therefore obtain, based on the values of the correlation length exponent $\nu=1.24(4)$, $\nu=2.60(7)$, estimations of the specific heat exponent $\alpha=-1.72(12)$ and $\alpha=-5.80(21)$.

 The results in this manuscript consider only statistical errors.
 Systematic errors that emerge in the calculations include the averaging over a finite number of realizations of disorder, the finite-size effects from considering small lattice sizes and the operators utilized to conduct the renormalization group calculation.
 More simulations on larger lattices are required.